dgrisham/arch20XX/confs/vim/README.md

 ### ftplugin

 - `markdown.vim`
-    + adds convenient keyboard shortcuts for Markdown headers
+    + Adds convenient keyboard shortcuts for Markdown headers
-    + requires the line `filetype plugin indent on` (or simply `filetype on`) in the `.vimrc`
+    + Requires the line `filetype plugin indent on` (or simply `filetype on`) in the `.vimrc`

 Additional Info
 ---------------

 - undo
-    + the `vimrc` file here turns on persistent undoing (the ability to undo a file across multiple opens). requires the folder `$HOME/.vim/undo/` to exist
+    + The `vimrc` file here turns on persistent undoing (the ability to undo a file across multiple opens). requires the folder `$HOME/.vim/undo/` to exist
-- see the Github pages for the commented-out Vundle plugins in `vimrc` for more info on these plugins
+- See the Github pages for the commented-out [Vundle](https://github.com/VundleVim/Vundle.vim) plugins in `vimrc` for more info on these plugins.